 Find out about the birth choices available in your area in the UK.
 This tool gives you options and information so you can choose where you would like to have your baby.

-This article looks at how your body copes with pain during labour naturally and what you can do to manage the pain of contractions and birth.
+This article looks at how your body copes with pain naturally during labour and what you can do to manage and relieve the pain of contractions and childbirth.

 Having a birthing partner present can make a woman feel supported in labour, so it is always good to plan ahead.
 Read about how a birth partner can help in pregnancy.

 There are pros and cons to giving birth at home.
 Here we answer common questions about the advantages and disadvantages of home birth to help you make an informed decision.

 To encourage a straightforward birth (a ‘natural birth’) you can do several things during labour.
 Find out about positions, dealing with contractions, induction and more.

 Read about the second stage of labour, including birthing positions, your cervix being fully dilated at 10cm, your baby ‘bearing down’ and what to do in prolonged labour.

 This article looks at how to arrange a home birth through NHS midwives, your GP or with an independent midwife.
 They can also help you plan if you are giving birth at home.